-One Korean company developed a product to reduce the harsh impacts of guardrails, and hopefully save lives.
+One Korean company developed a product to reduce the harsh impacts of guardrails, and hopefully, save lives.

 Every year, approximately 1.25 million people die as a result of a road traffic crash.
 To prevent vehicles from driving off the road, strong metal bars, commonly referred to as guardrails, run along a road's edge.

-According to Federal Highway Administration, the guardrail can operate to deflect a vehicle back to the roadway, slow the vehicle down to a complete stop, or let it proceed past the guardrail.
+According to the Federal Highway Administration, the guardrail can operate to deflect a vehicle back to the roadway, slow the vehicle down to a complete stop, or let it proceed past the guardrail.
 But the guardrails cannot completely protect against the situations drivers may find themselves in.
 The size and speed of the vehicle can affect guardrail performance.

 Typical guardrails composed of steel plates cannot guarantee a driver's’ safety.
 Softer guardrails protect drivers from shock and provide opportunities to save more drivers’ lives.

-To minimize the number of accidents, a company called ETI (Evolution in Traffic Innovation) designed “Rolling Barrier System”.
+To minimize the number of accidents, a company called ETI (Evolution in Traffic Innovation) designed the “Rolling Barrier System”.

 Rolling guardrail - how does it work?

 The rolling barriers do more than absorb impact energy.
 They convert that impact energy into rotational energy to propel the vehicle forward rather than potentially breaking through an immovable barrier.